 STEP 3: Configure the WordPress website visitor tracker plugin

-- Click on the [Update Settings] button on the bottom of the page
+- Click on the [Update Settings] button at the bottom of the page

 - If you are using Cloudflare with Rocket Loader, you would need to deactivate Rocket Loader.
 Login to your Cloudflare dashboard and go to the Speed tab.
 Scroll down to “Rocket Loader”, and toggle the feature off to enable real-time visitor tracking.
 Please note that some website cache plugins can also interfere with tracking and should be disabled